zuccha/bright-future-simulator/image-generator/README.txt

 - corner.scale: Scale of the corner white halo compared to the card size.
 - corner.offset: Offset in pixels of the corner image with respect to the card borders.
-- house.scale: Scale of the house image compared to the card size.
 - house.offset: Offset in pixels of the house image with respect to the card borders.
 - symbol.scale: Scale of any symbol image that go into a corner (actions, event